cajuncoding/ApacheFOP.Serverless/README.md

 </p>

 ## Project Overview:
-Generating high quality printable PDF outputs from a highly flexibly [pdf templating approach (separating content/data from presentation)](https://github.com/cajuncoding/PdfTemplating.XslFO) hasn't been easy in the world of .Net -- vs the world of Java where ApacheFOP has been around for a very long time.
+Generating high quality printable PDF outputs from a highly flexible [pdf templating approach (separating content/data from presentation)](https://github.com/cajuncoding/PdfTemplating.XslFO) hasn't been easy in the world of .Net -- vs the world of Java where ApacheFOP has been around for a very long time.

+For a more exhaustive dive into why PDF templating and markup based solutions are more powerful than report designer based solutions -- in today's modern web apps --
+I ramble on about that over here in [Part 1: Considerations for a robust PDF or Web reporting solution?](https://cajuncoding.com/2020-11-17-pdf-reports-part1-how-hard-can-it-be/) and [Part 2: Why markup based PDF Templating is the way to go...](https://cajuncoding.com/2020-11-18-pdf-reports-part2-ok-where-does-that-leave-us/).

-Xsl-FO is still one of the best ways to maintain strong software development practices by rendering PDF (as a presentation output) from separate content/data + template.
+Suffice it to say that markup based solutions have alot of value, and Xsl-FO is still one of the best ways to maintain strong software development practices by rendering PDF outputs (as a presentation output) from separated content/data + template.
 And Xsl-FO offers features that some approaches just can't do (looking at you *Crystal Reports*).

-There has been a fully managed .Net C# port of [ApacheFOP](https://xmlgraphics.apache.org/fop/) based on a pre-v1.0 version (*is my guesstimate*).
-But ApacheFOP is now on [v2.5 as of May 2020!](https://xmlgraphics.apache.org/fop/2.5/changes_2.5.html)
+There has been a fully managed .Net C# port of [Apache FOP](https://xmlgraphics.apache.org/fop/) (FO.Net) based on a pre-v1.0 version (*is my guesstimate*); it's old & unsupported, but still fairly functional, and I've used it very successfully on several projects.
+But Apache FOP is now on [v2.5 as of May 2020!](https://xmlgraphics.apache.org/fop/2.5/changes_2.5.html) with annual/bi-annual support updates still being released.

-So my goal has been, for a while, to take advantage of the many great innovations in the past several years to provide an interoperable integration between Java ApacheFOP and .Net, without resorting to [something that makes my eyes cross (ugg).](http://codemesh.com/products/juggernet/).
+So my goal has been, for a while, to take advantage of the many great innovations in the past several years to provide an interoperable integration between Java Apache FOP and .Net, without resorting to [something that makes my eyes cross (ugg).](http://codemesh.com/products/juggernet/).

 Taking advantage of some awesome new innovations (in Azure) we can do this in a much cleaner way using:
- - **[C# .Net for Templating](https://github.com/cajuncoding/PdfTemplating.XslFO)** *(anything other than native Java will benefit from this)*
+ - **[C# .Net for Templating using Razor](https://github.com/cajuncoding/PdfTemplating.XslFO)** *(anything other than native Java will benefit from this)*
  - **Microservice** for integration architecture
  - **REST API** for interoperability
  - **Azure Function** for native Java Support
- - **[ApacheFOP](https://xmlgraphics.apache.org/fop/)** for the free & robust XslFO processing implementation
+ - **[Apache FOP](https://xmlgraphics.apache.org/fop/)** for the free & robust XSL-FO processing implementation

-So that's the goal of this project, to provide a ready-to-deploy microservice implementation of ApacheFOP via Azure Functions.
+So that's the goal of this project, to provide a ready-to-deploy microservice implementation of Apache FOP via Azure Functions.
 And enable others to pull the code down, deploy to their Azure subscription/resource group and be up and running in minutes -- especially those less experienced in Java.

-I'm definitely not the only person to think of this, and definitely got a jumpstart from [this helpful article written by Marc Mathijssen.](https://medium.com/@marcmathijssen/using-the-power-of-apache-fop-in-a-net-world-using-azure-functions-971669b888dc)...
+I'm definitely not the only person to think of this, and definitely gleaned some insight from [this article written by Marc Mathijssen.](https://medium.com/@marcmathijssen/using-the-power-of-apache-fop-in-a-net-world-using-azure-functions-971669b888dc)...

 But, I did find that article left alot of nebulous details unclear, and would expect that a Java novice may really struggle to get it up and running.
 Especially the dependency on the command line tutorial, and lack of guidance on Java IDE, or how to Debug/Test, etc.

-And ultimately, it didn't provide any insight on how to configure Maven correctly *(I can hear some devs asking "what's Maven" right now)* or any code.
+And ultimately, it didn't provide any insight on how to configure Maven correctly *(I can hear some devs asking "what's Maven" right now)* or any code at all really.
 So, **Kudos** for the intro, but I hope this helps to bring it across the goal line!

 ## Getting Started:
 Here's the high level steps to get started...